AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 The **content** was structured in: PROTOCOLLO, TESTO and ESCATOCOLLO, that are the three main portions of a medieval document.
 Inside the document content each part contains children defined with the names of diplomatic: INSCRIPTIO, DATATIO, SANCTIO...

-As early transcripts where made by random documents, a series of difficulties arised:
+As early transcripts where made by random documents, a series of difficulties arose:

 * slowness to mark-up the documents,
 * different tools used by editors,